bmalnar/BehavioralCloningSDC/writeup.md

 ### Collecting more data by running in the simulator

-I personally found the simulator very difficult to work with.
+I personally found the simulator very difficult to work with in the "Training" mode, for collecting data.
 I spent a lot of time trying to keep the car in the middle of the road, but without major success.
 I ended up driving very slowly, and steering in a way that would probably not be a good set of data for training.
 I read online that people experienced the same problem and ended up recommending a joystick, whereas I had only the keyboard.
-Before purchasing a joystick, I decided to give it a shot by using only augmentation approaches based on the Udacity provided dataset, and it worked, as described in the subsequent sections.
+Before purchasing a joystick, I decided to give it a shot by using only augmentation approaches based on the dataset provided by Udacity, and it worked, as described in the subsequent sections.

 ### Data augmentation

+The goal of the data augmentation is to generate additional data for training our model, because what we currectly have might not be enough.
+In this case, the dataset provided by Udacity contains very few data points around larger steering angles, and many data points around the zero steering angle.
+We will augment the data to make the final dataset more balanced around all of the steering angle values, and to create more data in general.

+We decided to perform the following data augmentation steps, in this particular order:

+1) Random shear
+2) Image cropping
+3) Flipping the image
+4) Changing the image brightness
+5) Resizing the image

+More information on each of these steps will be given in the subsequent sections.
+After we finish with the data augmentation step, we have a new dataset with the same directory structure as the original dataset provided by Udacity.
+In other words, all the newly generated images are stored in the directory called `IMG`, and the list of images and the driving parameters is stored in the csv file called `driving_log.csv`.
+By keeping this structure, we can simply generate different datasets with different augmentation schemes and use them during training to estimate the best augmentation strategy.

+##### Random shear
+##### Image cropping
+##### Flipping the image
+##### Changing the image brightness
+##### Resizing the image

 #### Pre-processing the image data